samposm/git-guide/2-git-for-one-person.md

 Actually, a file can be both staged and modified, if you have further edited the file after staging it.

+**Colors:** I personally don't like some of the default colors used by `git status', so I add to my `.gitconfig`

+    [color "status"]
+        untracked = cyan
+        changed = bold red

+The default for both of these is red.
+Red is a very strong color, and I don't like my untracked files to scream at me in red, thus cyan.
+But modified tracked files which are not staged for commit yet, I like them to scream at me in bold red, not just ordinary red.

-## The staging area
+## The staging area, or index

 Most version control systems don't have the concept of staging.
 Either a file is unmodified after the last commit, or it has uncommitted changes, and that's it.
 But in git, the commit process has two steps:

 First use `git add` to prepare the files into the staging area, and then run `git commit`.
 The files you stage with `git add` can be a subset of the files you have edited, and only this subset will be committed.
 The other modified files will keep their status as modified, and their modified content is not committed.
 You can add several files in one command (`git add a.txt b.txt`), and use all normal shell wildcards (`git add *.txt` etc.).
 If you have staged a file, and edit it further, you need to stage it again (run `git add` again) for the new edits to be staged for the next commit.

 You can stage all files, *including* previously untracked files, that have been